-The first step in obtaining your broker's license is to take the NYS Brokers 45 hour Qualifying Course
+The first step to take in obtaining your broker/associate broker license is to complete the NYS Brokers 45 Hour Qualifying Course

 NYS Requirements for Licensing as a Broker are:

 complete the Broker's Qualifying course and pass the course exam

 if you took the 45 hour Salesperson Course, you are required to complete the 30 hour Remedial Course, in addition to the Broker Course, to meet the 120-hour education requirement for the broker license.
 You can take the Remedial Course before or after the Broker Course.

 pass the NYS broker exam

 and have either a minimum of two years experience as a licensed salesperson or three years experience in a related field.
 (Please check with the NYS Dept. of State as to what constitutes experience and/or a related field at 518-474-4429 or www.dos.state.ny.us )

 Who needs a license?
 According to Article 12-A of the Real Property Law,“anyone who negotiates any form of real estate transaction for another and for compensation of any kind in the State of New York” needs a license.

 What is the difference between a Broker and a salesperson?
 A Broker is the owner or corporate officer of the firm.
 The Broker sponsors, trains, and supervises all the real estate activities of the agents for which he/she is responsible.
 A salesperson works for and under the direction of the sponsoring Broker.